-There are those places you have an idealised vision of in your head, based on popular imagery, and when you travel to those places they look exactly like in your head.
-That’s what happened to me a few weeks ago when I visited one of the most picturesque regions of Switzerland (and this country isn’t short of them): Iseltwald and the Bernese Oberland.
+There are those places you have an idealised vision of in your head, and when you discovered them they are exactly like you imagined.
+When I visited one of the most picturesque regions of Switzerland: Iseltwald and the Bernese Oberland, it’s what happened.

 Think majestic mountains, crystal-clear blue lakes, lush green fields and small villages made of wooden built chalets: welcome to the Bernese Oberland, poster-perfect Switzerland!